- Metal and polymer construction

-If you get this wrong, you will have an inefficient setup resulting in loss of power, accuracy, and consistency, as well as possibly damaging some parts of your airsoft sniper rifle.
+If you get this wrong, you will have an inefficient setup resulting in a loss of power, accuracy, and consistency and possibly damaging some parts of your airsoft sniper rifle.

 Muzzle Velocity of an Airsoft Sniper Rifle

 Muzzle velocity is denoted by the acronym FPS.
-Ideally, you are aiming for an option with velocities of not less than 300 to 500 FPS.
+Ideally, you are aiming for an option with less than 300 to 500 FPS velocities.
 FPS stands for Feet Per Second.
 A good shooting distance is considered to be around 100 meters in good condition.
-The muzzle velocity can be upgraded and increased with internal and external parts upgrades that I was writing about earlier in the article.
+The muzzle velocity can be upgraded and increased with internal and external parts upgrades that I wrote about earlier in the article.